trung27092022/productivity-program/README.md

 	Step i+11: Print “Check 4th: Are you sure now?”

-	Step i+12: While “response5 = No” do step i+11
+	Step i+12: While “response5 = No” do step i+13

 		Step I+13: Print “Check 4th: Please review it again!”

 	Step i+14: Print “Check 5th: Are you sure now?”

-	Step i+15: While “response6 = No” do step … to step …
+	Step i+15: While “response6 = No” do step i+16

 		Step i+16: Print “Check 5th: Please review it again!”

 	Step i+17: Print “Check 6th: Are you sure now?”

-	Step i+18: While “response7 = No” do step … to step …
+	Step i+18: While “response7 = No” do step i+19

 		Step i+19: Print “Check 6th: Please review it again!”

 	Step i+20:  Print the message ‘Have you finished the work?
 Enter Yes or No’

 	Step i+21: Get a new value for response from the user.
-While “response8 = No” do step … to step …
+While “response8 = No” do step i=22

 		Step i+22: Print “Please finish it!”